Legal requirements for tourism businesses

 If you use or provide water from a private supply to other people in the course of your business, eg by renting out holiday accommodation or using water for food production, you have a duty of care towards these people for the safety of the water you supply.

-In these circumstances, you must register your supply with the Northern Ireland Drinking Water Inspectorate.
+In these circumstances, you must register your supply with the Northern Ireland Drinking Water Inspectorate (DWI).

-Once your private water supply is registered, it will be risk assessed for contamination and placed on a monitoring programme to check that it meets the water quality standards.
+Once you register your private water supply, the DWI will assess it for contamination risk and place it on a monitoring programme to check that it meets the water quality standards.

 Telephone call charging